 - Ballistic missile submarines.
 Through 2008, China had only one ballistic missile submarine.
 By 2016, that figure had grown to four. - Aircraft carriers.
 Until 2012, China had no aircraft carriers.
 China's first carrier entered service in 2012.
 China is building one or two additional carriers, and observers speculate China may eventually field a total force of four to six carriers. - Corvettes (i.e., light frigates).
 Until 2014, China had no corvettes.
-Since then, China has built corvettes at a rapid rate, and at least 31 had entered service as of early 2017, with some observers projecting an eventual force of more than 60.
+Since then, China has built corvettes at a rapid rate, and 37 had reportedly entered service as of November 2017, with some observers projecting an eventual force of 60.